SEDENTARY BEHAVIOR

 Smartwatch study aims to get people moving more

-Symptom relief CompletedThis study tested a digital health tool that uses a smartphone and smartwatch to encourage physical activity.
-386 adults aged 25-80 used the tool for 12 months to see if it increased their weekly moderate-to-vigorous activity compared to a standard wellness program.
-The goal was …
+Symptom relief CompletedThis study tested a digital tool that uses a smartphone and smartwatch to encourage physical activity in adults aged 25-80.
+Over 12 months, 386 participants used the tool to increase their weekly moderate-to-vigorous activity, compared to a standard wellness program.
+The goal was…

 Matched conditions: SEDENTARY BEHAVIOR